 8. Not considering any other loan options:

 Personal loans require no collateral security from the borrowers.
-So, they come with the interest rates that are usually higher than other financial products such as secured loans or loan against fixed deposit etc. So, before taking a final call, list out all the variety of offers available out there and evaluate which one is best for your set of requirements.
+So, they come with interest rates that are usually higher than other financial products such as secured loans or loan against fixed deposit etc. So, before taking a final call, list out all the variety of offers available out there and evaluate which one is best for your set of requirements.